Izaakwltn/vibratsia/README.md

 of optimal sound generation, composing towards the instruments' natural strengths, and understanding intonation.

+## To use a web-app version:
+(ql:quickload :resonance-calculator) -> (resonance-calculator:launch)

-## A quick dive into the science behind resonance:
+# A quick dive into the science behind resonance:

 Every note played on an instrument, or even sung, is actually a composite sound consisting of approximately 32 overtones.
 On stringed instruments, these overtones can be isolated